SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 Station magnitudes are computed automatically by :ref:`scmag` or interactively by :ref:`scolv` from measured amplitudes based on distance-dependent calibration curves which depend on magnitude type.
-When computing a set of magnitudes in :ref:`scolv` which is different from the set configured in :ref:`scmag`, then scmag may later add the missing magnitudes automatically.
+Since distance measures are required, station magnitudes are always related to one :term:`origin`.
+For computing new magnitudes in scolv, a new origin must be created which is done by relocating.

-Magnitude types for which the evaluation status is set to "rejected", e.g., in scolv, will not be recomputed by scmag.
-In order to ignore a magnitude type interactively, it should be computed in scolv and then rejected.
+When computing a set of station magnitudes in :ref:`scolv` which is different from the set configured in :ref:`scmag`, then scmag may later add the missing magnitudes automatically.
+Magnitude types for which the evaluation status is set to "rejected", e.g., in :ref:`scolv`, will not be recomputed by scmag.
+In order to ignore a magnitude type interactively, it should therefore be treated and rejected in scolv.

 .. _concepts-magnitudes-correction: